marcogambarini/grignetta/README.md

 At the moment the script runs at about 3x realtime on a single core on my laptop.
 I am planning on trying to parallelize it, but since I will use it for batch cleaning of files I will probably just run multiple instances in parallel - so parallelization is not a priority right now.

-Audio files are raw lavalier recordings from a movie currently in production (soon in post-production!!): https://www.imdb.com/title/tt10206898/, for which this work will be used.
+Audio files are raw lavalier recordings from a movie currently in post-production: https://www.imdb.com/title/tt10206898/, for which this work will be used.

 Many comments in the code are still in italian, sorry.